Farooq722/paytm/README.md

 # Paytm Application

-This project is a Paytm-like application that replicates key features of a payment platform, allowing users to sign up, sign in, transfer money between accounts, and view their account details via a dashboard.
+This project is a Paytm-application that replicates key features of a payment platform, allowing users to sign up, sign in, transfer money between accounts, and view their account details via a dashboard.
 It showcases a simple yet functional wallet system, with authentication and transactional capabilities built using modern web technologies.

 # Features